djconnolly27/TrailBlazer/docs/run.md

 ### 1) GMPlot
 Run the following in the command line: pip install gmplot
-### 2) Flask
+### 2) Googlemaps
-Run the following in the command line: conda install Flask
+Run the following in the command line: pip install googlemaps
 ### 3) Geopy
 Run the following in the command line: pip install geopy
 ### 4) Geographiclib